RafaelCostaSolutions/icp-onboarding-hub-br/README.md

 ---

+👥 Community Impact

+Social media campaigns explaining ICP in Portuguese.

+Educational videos on YouTube and Instagram Reels.

+Meetups and online workshops with university devs.

+Expand the ambassador network to multiple regions in Brazil.

 🎯 The goal is to make ICP more accessible, visible, and active in Brazil — especially for students, entry-level developers, and Web3 content creators.

+📌 License

+MIT License – feel free to fork and build upon this project.